Mikhail P. Kulakov: Church leadership and unification efforts

-Also in 1975, the Seventh-day Adventist Church leaders in Moscow, Tula, Nizhny Novgorod, Leningrad and other Russian cities asked Mikhail P. Kulakov to move from Kazakhstan to the Russian Federation in order to create a single church organization on the territory of the RSFSR.
-In response to this request and on the recommendation of the President of the General Conference, Kulakov moved to Russia at the end of 1975 and settled in Tula.
+Also in 1975, the Seventh-day Adventist Church leaders in Moscow, Tula, Nizhny Novgorod, Leningrad and other Russian cities asked Kulakov to move from Kazakhstan to the RSFSR to establish a unified church organization there.
+In response to this request and on the recommendation of the president of the General Conference, Kulakov moved to Russia at the end of 1975 and settled in Tula.

-In March 1977, after a 50-year interval, the first official Congress of the Adventists took place in Russia.
+In March 1977, an official congress of the Adventists took place in Russia.
 The aim was to unite disparate groups into one Adventist church organization.
-At this time M.P.
-Kulakov was elected as head of the association of Adventist Churches in the Russian Federation.
-However, the government authorities were slow to permit the establishment of the church organization which would be in full accord with the denominational Working Policy.
+At this time, Kulakov was elected head of the association of Adventist churches in the Russian Federation.
+However, the government authorities were slow to authorize the establishment of a church organization that would fully conform to the denomination's Working Policy.